simondlevy/gym-copter/README.md

 This will use a [Trust Region Policy Optimization](https://arxiv.org/abs/1502.05477) agent on a model that is rewarded for reaching an altitude of 10 meters.
 After a few hundred thousand iterations or so, the program should should report saving the current best agent to a file.

-As soon as this happens, you can test the agent by
-doing:
+To play back this best agent (and subsequent ones), you should find the <tt>play.py</tt> script from the Deep Reinforcement Learning Hands-On, Second Edition repository (in the <tt>drlho2e/ch19</tt> folder), and copy it to the <tt>learning</tt> folder of gym-copter.
+Then you can test the agent by doing:

 ```
 % python3 play.py --render -e Copter-v0 -m saves/trpo-altitude/best_-<REWARD>_<ITER>.dat